 4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

-What is a Journal Entry and How to Enter it:
+What is a Journal Entry and How to Enter it?

-Without taking you through an accounting seminar, suffice it to say that a journal entry is a way to record a transaction when the transaction is somewhat unspecific, outside of the normal course of operations or in the interest of time and efficiency.
+Without taking you through an accounting seminar, suffice it to say that a journal entry is a way to record a transaction when the transaction

 To better understand this it helps to understand other transaction types that are not journal entries in Quickbooks Online: